LonoCloud/lein-voom/README.md

 meant to be used only by this plugin.
 By default these repos are kept in `.git-version-repos` in the user's home directory.
-When an artifact with a git-version needs to be built, the sha is found from among the git-version-repos (fetching the from upstream git servers if necessary), and that sha is checked out.
-The plugin then scans the `project.clj` files in that git repos to find the one that builds the needed dependency, and then runs "lein git-version install".
+When an artifact with a git-version needs to be built, the sha is found from among the git-version-repos (fetching from the upstream git servers if necessary), and that sha is checked out.
+The plugin then scans the `project.clj` files in that git repo to find the one that builds the needed dependency, and then runs "lein git-version install".
 Now with that dependency resolved, normal lein dep resolution is attempted again, repeating as necessary until all dependencies are resolved.